khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 Generally, an empty state message consists of a:

 - **Title** that describes the problem.
-Has maximum 5 words and not end with a period.
+Try to limit to 5 words (not counting articles or prepositions).
+Don't end with a period.
 - **Description** that explains in full sentences what actions the user can take.
 - (Optional) **Button** that serves as a call to action (CTA) and directs the user to take an action.